 By Abi Haggerty

 With DIY culture going strong there is a lot of opportunity to awaken your inner design queen and explore some fun ideas.
 Family gatherings are the perfect place to test run those crazy design ideas you have been stewing on and gauge whether they are worth the effort.
 I recently helped plan my family’s annual Fourth of July party, and with my sister in law spearheading the design committee, it was a weekend to remember.
-Check out these fun ideas to create a family event that everyone will talk about for years.
+Check out these fun family party ideas to create an event that everyone will talk about for years.

 Guests arrived leisurely throughout the afternoon to a check in table complete with a welcome agenda and a custom cup with everyone’s face on it (in an Uncle Sam hat!) filled with champagne.
 The property had multiple buildings and bathrooms, so the agenda included a site map showing each guest their room and designated bathroom, which kept things clean and clutter free for the duration of the weekend.